peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

  * One or more digits, with a single optional decimal point after the first digit and before the last digit.

- * Optionally, "E+" (positive exponent) or "E-" (negative exponent) plus one or more digits specifying the exponent.
+ * Optionally, "E+"/"e+" (positive exponent) or "E-"/"e-" (negative exponent) plus one or more digits specifying the exponent.

 The string can also be "-INF", "-Infinity" , "Infinity", "INF" , quiet NaN ("NaN" /"-NaN") followed by any number of digits, or signaling NaN ("sNaN" /"-sNaN") followed by any number of digits, all in any combination of upper and lower case.